akka/akka/akka-docs/src/main/paradox/typed/interaction-patterns.md

 * To get access to the timers you start with `Behaviors.withTimers` that will pass a `TimerScheduler` instance to the function.
 This can be used with any type of `Behavior`, including `receive`, `receiveMessage`, but also `setup` or any other behavior.
-* Each timer has a key and if a new timer with the same key is started, the previous is cancelled and it's guaranteed that a message from the previous timer is not received, even though it might already be enqueued in the mailbox when the new timer is started.
+* Each timer has a key and if a new timer with the same key is started, the previous is cancelled.
+It is guaranteed that a message from the previous timer is not received, even if it was already enqueued in the mailbox when the new timer was started.
 * Both periodic and single message timers are supported.
 * The `TimerScheduler` is mutable in itself, because it performs and manages the side effects of registering the scheduled tasks.
 * The `TimerScheduler` is bound to the lifecycle of the actor that owns it and it's cancelled automatically when the actor is stopped.